salesforce.com (NYSE:CRM) Issues FY 2022 Earnings Guidance

-Several brokerages have recently weighed in on CRM.
-Evercore ISI lifted their price target on salesforce.com from $290.00 to $300.00 and gave the company an outperform rating in a research report on Wednesday, June 30th.
-Mizuho boosted their target price on salesforce.com from $290.00 to $300.00 and gave the stock a buy rating in a research report on Thursday, August 26th.
-Truist Securities boosted their target price on salesforce.com from $287.00 to $300.00 and gave the stock a buy rating in a research report on Thursday, August 26th.
-Oppenheimer boosted their target price on salesforce.com from $265.00 to $290.00 and gave the stock an outperform rating in a research report on Thursday, August 26th.
-Finally, Raymond James boosted their target price on salesforce.com from $280.00 to $340.00 and gave the stock a strong-buy rating in a research report on Thursday, August 26th.
-One research analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirty-one have given a buy rating and two have given a strong buy rating to the company.
-Based on data from MarketBeat.com, the company has a consensus rating of Buy and a consensus target price of $298.33.
+A number of research analysts recently commented on the company.
+FBN Securities raised their price target on salesforce.com from $290.00 to $310.00 and gave the stock an outperform rating in a research report on Thursday, August 26th.
+William Blair restated a buy rating on shares of salesforce.com in a research note on Thursday, August 26th.
+The Goldman Sachs Group set a $350.00 price objective on shares of salesforce.com in a research report on Wednesday, September 1st.
+Wolfe Research boosted their target price on shares of salesforce.com from $290.00 to $300.00 and gave the stock an outperform rating in a research note on Thursday, August 26th.
+Finally, Evercore ISI boosted their price objective on salesforce.com from $290.00 to $300.00 and gave the stock an outperform rating in a research report on Wednesday, June 30th.
+One investment analyst has rated the stock with a sell rating, eight have issued a hold rating, thirty-two have given a buy rating and two have assigned a strong buy rating to the company.
+Based on data from MarketBeat.com, salesforce.com has a consensus rating of Buy and a consensus target price of $299.83.

 An institutional investor recently raised its position in salesforce.com stock.
-Morgan Stanley increased its stake in salesforce.com, inc. (NYSE:CRM) by 20.2% during the second quarter, according to the company in its most recent 13F filing with the SEC.
-The firm owned 16,563,897 shares of the CRM provider’s stock after purchasing an additional 2,787,393 shares during the quarter.
-Morgan Stanley owned approximately 1.79% of salesforce.com worth $4,046,065,000 at the end of the most recent quarter.
+Morgan Stanley grew its position in shares of salesforce.com, inc. (NYSE:CRM) by 20.2% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 16,563,897 shares of the CRM provider’s stock after acquiring an additional 2,787,393 shares during the period.
+Morgan Stanley owned about 1.79% of salesforce.com worth $4,046,065,000 as of its most recent SEC filing.
 77.33% of the stock is currently owned by institutional investors.

 salesforce.com Company Profile